meejah/magic-wormhole-protocols/dilated-file-transfer.md

 ## Overview and Features

-We describe a flexible, session-based approach to file transfer allowing either side to offer files to send while the other side may accept or reject each offer.
+Dilated File Transfer is a flexible, session-based approach to file transfer allowing either side to offer files (or groups of file) to send while the other side may accept or reject each offer.
-Either side MAY terminate the transfer session (by closing the wormhole) Either side MAY select a one-way version, similar to the classic protocol.
+Either side MAY terminate the transfer session (by closing the wormhole) Either side MAY select a simpler one-way mode, similar to the classic protocol.
+An extension mechanism allows for future (optional) features.

-File are offered and sent individually, with no dependency on zip or other archive formats.
+Files are offered and sent individually, with no dependency on zip or other archive formats.

 Metadata is included in the offers to allow the receiver to decide if they want that file before the transfer begins.

 "Offers" generally correspond to what a user might select; a single-file offer is possible but so is a directory.
-In both cases, they are treated as "an offer" although a directory may consist of dozens or more individual files.
+In both cases, they are treated as "an offer" even though a directory may consist of dozens or more individual files.

 Filenames are relative paths.
-When sending individual files, this will be simply the filename portion (with no leading paths).
+When sending individual files, this will simply be the filename portion (with no leading paths).
 For a series of files in a directory (i.e. if a directory was selected to send) paths will be relative to that directory (starting with the directory itself).
 (XXX see "file naming" in discussion)